thordisbk/pc-crochet-test/README.md

+# PC crochet - test

-# Thesis - MSc in Games (Technology Track)
+Thesis - MSc in Games (Technology Track)

 Spring semester of 2021

 IT-University of Copenhagen

-## About

-First version is written in Processing
+Processing and p5.js